AkBKukU/FloppySwitchBoard/README.md

 software of any kind to work, but it can benefit from it which I will cover in a moment.
 The most simple setup would be connecting two drives to the system for use with disk imaging software that directly controls the drive such as IMD or dskImage.
 Drives connected to the board itself must use *non*-twisted cables.
-Addnitionally becase it switches the ID and motor lines it needs a DPDT switch for both signals which I have not yet found a prewired solution for.
+Additionally because it switches the ID and motor lines it needs a DPDT switch for both signals which I have not yet found a prewired solution for.
 So you will have to get a switch and wire to put one together yourself.

 For normal DOS use there is a more advanced configuration that can be done using `driver.sys`.
-This is a very poorly documented feature that allows you to manually create new "virtual" floppy drives on an MS-DOS system.
+There is [some](https://web.archive.org/web/20210412134354/http://info.wsisiz.edu.pl/~bse26236/batutil/help/DRIVER_S.HTM) documentaion on its features that allows you to manually create new "virtual" floppy drives on an MS-DOS system.
 It is even smart enough to know when you have multiple drives connected to the same ID to give you a moment to confirm that the drive is ready.
 With `driver.sys` you can switch between both drives